flowr-analysis/flowr/wiki/Normalized AST.md

 > you can either use the [Visual Studio Code extension](https://github.com/flowr-analysis/vscode-flowr) or the <span title="Description (Repl Command, starred version): Returns the URL to mermaid.live; Base Command: Get mermaid code for the normalized AST of R code, start with 'file://' to indicate a file (aliases: :n*)">`:normalize*`</span>
 > command in the REPL (see the [Interface wiki page](https://github.com/flowr-analysis/flowr/wiki//Interface) for more information).

-Indicative is the root expression list node, which is present in every normalized AST.
+Indicative of the normalization is the root expression list node, which is present in every normalized AST.
 In general, we provide node types for:

 1. literals (e.g., numbers and strings)